We all use method books. And for good reason! They are the backbone of piano lessons.

 I Dig Piano: Supplementary Songs And Activities For Mid-Primer Piano Students.

-I Dig Piano is the very first publication in our new book series, Andrea And Trevor Dow’s Very Useful Piano Library.
+I Dig Piano was the very first publication (not the first level!) in our book series, Andrea And Trevor Dow’s Very Useful Piano Library.

-We’re sharing a preview of this new book below… but wait!
+We’re sharing a preview of this book below… but wait!

 Before you jump ahead, let’s talk about Andrea And Trevor Dow’s Very Useful Piano Library…

-Andrea And Trevor Dow’s Very Useful Piano Library is our newest book series and publishing adventure.
+Andrea And Trevor Dow’s Very Useful Piano Library is a book series and publishing adventure.

-It will grow to be a 17-level (A to Q) early piano collection to be used alongside your primer and level 1 method books for young piano students.
+It is a 17-level (A to Q) early piano collection to be used alongside your primer and level 1 method books for young piano students.

-Each book in this new series will be leveled from A to Q, and will be created to correspond with concepts learned in early-primer, mid-primer, late primer, level 1A, and level 1B method books.
-Yes, that’s right… there will be 17 levels of books for you to choose from within a Primer – Level 1B setting!
+Each book in this series is leveled from A to Q and is created to correspond with concepts learned in early-primer, mid-primer, late primer, level 1A, and level 1B method books.
+Yes, that’s right… 17 levels of books for you to choose from within a Primer – Level 1B setting!
 No more struggling to find just the right level of music.

 Click on the image below to preview the Very Useful Piano Library’s Book Level Chart: